-While in London at the Olympics, Al Roker from the Today Show on NBC had three trivia questions to Matt Lauer, Savannah Guthrie and to the American audience in his daily “English Class”.
+While in London at the Olympics, Al Roker from the Today Show on NBC had three trivia cultural adaptation questions.
+He asked them to Matt Lauer, Savannah Guthrie and to the American audience in his daily “English Class”.
 They were the following:

 The answers were respectively: Goodbye, Use your Head and Lies.
 To our English speaking U.S. audience, would you have guessed these answers?